guneyuzel/decimal-to-binary/README.md

 # Decimal to Binary Converter
- A C++ Program to Convert Decimal to Binary.
+ A C++ Program to Convert Decimal Number to Binary Number.
  It converts the both integer and decimal part.